 5G requires unprecedented rapid data transmission, achieved when organizations shift to the network edge to enable 5G-level applications and services.
 5G technology delivers speed, ultra-low latency, increased bandwidth, and reliability to fuel industries with innovative advancement opportunities.

-In 2020, the global smart manufacturing market was valued at over $259 billion and is projected to reach about $590 billion by 2028.
-Now that we’ve established the market value let’s look at a few leading trends in the industry.
+In 2022, the global smart manufacturing market size was over $277 billion and is projected to reach about $658 billion by 2029.
+Now that we’ve established the market value, let’s look at a few leading trends in the industry.

 Autonomous Mobile Robot (AMR)